Glubb/CumLounge/README.md

 stop - Leave the chat
-help - Show all available commands info - Get info about your account ps - Sign with your pat level users - Show current user count remove - Delete a message [mod]
+help - Show all available commands info - Get info about your account ks - Sign with your karma level users - Show current user count remove - Delete a message [mod]
 ```
+Please keep in mind that if you decided to enable `karma_is_pats` in the configurations, you may want to change the `ks` into `ps` here.

 Our bot also supports a commands setup with `/setup_commands`.
 This allows you to set up the commands list from within the bot if you have not already defined any commands.
 If you need to modify your commands list, please use either BotFather's `/setcommands` or your bot's `/commands` command; both work nearly identical.